 As long as both external drives are plugged Time Machine will then take backups hourly for the first 24 hours, then daily for the next month, then weekly.
 But you can kick off the backup straight away by.

 Heading to your menu at the top of your Desktop screen (remember earlier I told you to check the box to show Time Machine in the menu bar)

 Click on the Time Machine Symbol in your top menu bar.

 And Time Machine will kick off a backup for you.

-7. Once the backup is complete and should you want to plug out the hard drives connected, ensure you right click on the drive icons themselves on the desktop and select Eject to ensure your Mac writes all it needs to down to the hard drives and then they can be properly disconnected.
+You right click on the drive icons themselves on the desktop and pick Eject.
+Your Mac will write all it needs down to the hard drives and then they can be disconnected.

 Note that this Time Machine backup set up will remain and kick off whenever the external drives are connected or until you go in and change the Time Machine setup.